canonical/snapd/HACKING.md

-When working with the source of Go programs, you should define a path within your home directory (or other workspace) which will be your `GOPATH`. `GOPATH` is similar to Java's `CLASSPATH` or Python's `~/.local`. `GOPATH` is documented [online](http://golang.org/pkg/go/build/) and inside the go tool itself
+When working with the source of Go programs, you should define a path within your home directory (or other workspace) which will be your `GOPATH`. `GOPATH` is similar to Java's `CLASSPATH` or Python's `~/.local`. `GOPATH` is documented [online](http://golang.org/pkg/go/build/) and inside the go tool itself.

     go help gopath

 Various conventions exist for naming the location of your `GOPATH`, but it should exist, and be writable by you.
-For example
+For example:

     export GOPATH=${HOME}/work
     mkdir $GOPATH

 will define and create `$HOME/work` as your local `GOPATH`.
 The `go` tool itself will create three subdirectories inside your `GOPATH` when required;
 `src`, `pkg` and `bin`, which hold the source of Go programs, compiled packages and compiled binaries, respectively.

 Setting `GOPATH` correctly is critical when developing Go programs.
 Set and export it as part of your login script.